 Your Motorcycle Tour on the Carretera Austral

-Arrival in Puerto Montt - Transfer to Puerto Varas
+Day 1 - Puerto Montt - Transfer to Puerto Varas

 We arrive in Puerto Montt.
 The biggest city in Southern Chile is well connected and is easily reachable via Santiago from any overseas origin.